 Some of the most beautiful temples in the world can be found in Bangkok.
 There are over 400 temples (called wats) located in the Thai capital alone!
 Which isn’t surprising as 95% of the country’s population is Buddhist.

 The grandest temple is, perhaps, Wat Phra Kaew (Temple of the Emerald Buddha).
-It’s not hard to see why this particular temple is considered to be the most important when its grounds and its buildings are a spectacular sight to behold.
+It’s not hard to see why this particular temple is considered to be one of the must-see attractions on any Bangkok itinerary.
+Its grounds and its buildings are truly a spectacular sight to behold.
 Other temples worth mentioning are Wat Arun (Temple of the Dawn) and Wat Pho (Temple of the Reclining Buddha).

 Though not necessarily located in downtown Bangkok, there are a few culturally rich locations that are close enough to take a day trip to.
 The first is one of the many floating markets that surround the city.
 I would recommend visiting Amphawa Floating Market, as it is one of the more traditional ones around, plus it’s filled with plenty of locals.
 Another visit worth making is a day trip to Ayutthaya.
 This Angor Wat lookalike was actually the capital of the Kingdom of Siam many years ago.
 It is now an archeological site that contains palaces, temples, and statues that truly make it a must-see.